By Hebe Hatton

 Modern gardens are becoming increasingly like living rooms, with outdoor sofas, coffee tables and rugs overtaking the traditional six-seater dining tables and bistro sets.
 And there are loads of gorgeous options and garden furniture ideas out there to make your outdoor space feel like an extension of your home.

-Whether you want to create a spacious alfresco dining area for all the outdoor hosting we are inevitably going to be doing this summer, or add a cozy snug to a small garden there are so many stylish garden furniture ideas to get you inspired...
+Whether you want to create a spacious alfresco dining area for outdoor hosting or add a cozy snug to a small garden, we've rounded up the most stylish garden furniture ideas to get you inspired.
+Have a browse for ideas, and then venture over to our guide to the best garden furniture of the year to invest in some key pieces for your own backyard.

 1. Opt for an all-in-one design